cptanalatriste/data-safe-haven/docs/source/management/index.md

 ### Updating SREs

-Changes to SRE configurations are made by first editing the relevant configuration file for the SRE, uploading the new configuration, and then redeploying the SRE.
+SREs are modified by updating the configuration then running the deploy command.

 - The existing configuration for the SRE can be shown using the following: